Trade Show Backdrops

 - Simple to clean (machine washable!).

 These benefits are the reasons why more and more trade show exhibitors use fabric for their trade show backdrop.
-Custom tension fabric graphics
+Custom tension fabric graphics can also be seen at a tradeshow as eye catching hanging signs in towers, cloth backdrops, wings on the sides of displays, and fabric walls to configure meeting and conference areas.

 - They are quite practical.
 They provide easy transporting and storage.